Brake Warning Light Service in Santa Monica

 Friction material exists in each brake occurs when the component pushes against the rotating disc.
 This movement reduces the wheel's speed, thus bringing your car to a stop with enough pressure.
 This is why the harder you press your foot on the brake pedal, the faster you'll stop/slow down.

 Why Do Brake Warning Lights Come On?

 Below you'll find a few reasons why your brake warning light might come on:

 - You're in need of a brake fluid.
 This can happen either due to leaking or perhaps the brake fluid has evaporated over time.
 There is a marker inside the component that lets the technician see the "MAX" and "MIN" marks.
 We look at your owner's manual and instructions to ensure your vehicle always has the right amount of brake fluid, which will enhance your stopping system's performance.

 - Your brake pads might be worn out.
 If you hear squealing noises when you apply the brakes, you might be hearing the result of metal-to-metal contact.
 This is an issue that will destroy the components in your braking system.
 Be sure to get your brake pads replaced regularly.

 - Your brake light bulb might have burned out.
 Generally, vehicles have several bulbs in their brake lights.
 If one of the bulbs burns out, the computer will notice a resistance change in the circuit, which will then prompt it to turn the brake warning light on.

 Do you have additional brake service questions?
 Contact our team today.
-We are here to help with your next brake service in Los Angeles and more!
+We are here to help with your next brake service in Santa Monica and Pacific Palisades and more!
 Why?
 We are your go-to for Mercedes repair in Los Angeles, auto repair in Los Angeles, and more.
 Need a Toyota mechanic?
 That's us.
 What about an AC repair in Los Angeles?
 Our point is this: we know about brakes and everything in between.
 Contact us today.